ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 qsub map_Cen04_Cen05.qsub
 ```
 I wrote commands to map two locations in each job, so 6 jobs for each bin, as you can see from the two bbmap.sh commands.
 The last line in each script calls the next job to run.

+#### 10 July 2017
+The jobs have been running, and I assume they will be done shortly.